 This recipe is influenced by chicken piccata, an Italian lemony chicken dish.
 What is piccata?
 Piccata is a meat cutlet, originally Italian and translated directly as “larded.”
 But we now know it as a cooking technique for pounding meat.
 For example, some may have had chicken or veal "piccata."

-It is basically the meat that has been pounded out, coated in flour, then cooked in butter until golden brown.
+It is basically the meat that has been pounded out, coated in flour, and then cooked in butter until golden brown.
 Interestingly, this dish is traditionally veal and not served with pasta; it is served after the pasta dish.

 For the love of Mediterranean food, try these influenced dishes: Spicy Pesto Chicken Pasta and a popular comfort yumminess, Chicken Meatballs, and Israeli Couscous Vegetable Soup.